heypoom/devops17/1 - Hello Kubernetes/README.md

 **Pods** are **Groups of Containers**.
 Containers in a Pod will be able to talk with each other using their internal IP addresses, and share Storage Volumes.
-Note that Pods are **not durable**.
+Also, Pods are **not durable**.
 It might fail and die at anytime.

 **Deployments** will **automatically restart** the Pod if it is dead.
-You should use that to manage your Pods, instead of managing it by yourself.
+You should use that to manage your Pods, instead of managing it manually by yourself.

 Let's create our first deployment with the `kubectl run` command.
 We're using the **hello-kube:v1** image and tag, and our deployment name is also **hello-kube**.